jonas-eschle/analysis-tools/analysis/efficiency/README.md

 plot-labels:
     acc_phi: '$\phi$'
 ```

+A weight variable can be specified in `data/weight`.

 This has the advantage of taking care of saving the plots `$BASE_PATH/data/efficiency/{name}_{var}.eps` and handling the errors in a more graceful way.